-Chinese food is amazing.
+Chinese food, like air fried sweet and sour chicken, is amazing.
 I’m not talking authentic, fresh, remotely healthy Chinese food.
 I’m talking strip mall numbered menu MSG laden Chinese food.
 I ate primarily this for a year… and I started to balloon to the size of a strip mall.
 So, lets put the JCFG spin on a classic: Sweet and Sour (Grilled or Air Fried) Chicken.
 Protip: use leftover cooked chicken to make this in under 10 minutes!
 Let’s make some Air Fryer Sweet and Sour Chicken!

 Sweet and Sour Chicken